fluffy/ietf/rtcweb-sdp/rid/draft-roach-avtext-rid.md

 --- abstract

-This document defines and registers an RTCP SDES item, RID, for identification of RTP streams associated with encoded and dependent streams.
+This document defines and registers an RTCP SDES item, RID, for identification of RTP streams associated with Encoded Streams and Dependent Streams.

 --- middle